francescolonardo/CRTP-Preparation/learning_objective_15.md

 [SNIP]
 ```

-Awesome !
+Awesome!
 We escalated to Enterprise Admins too!
 🚩

 ---